mcfnord/hc/README.md

 # Hexagonal Chess Online

 Hexagonal Chess on ASP.NET Core 3.1 or so.
+This repository contains server code and a text-based client.

 ## Winning